Chris Dishman

-Christopher Michael Dishman (born February 27, 1974) is an American former professional football guard.
+Christopher Michael Dishman (born February 27, 1974) is an American former professional football player who was a guard in the National Football League (NFL).
 Dishman grew up in Cozad, Nebraska, where he played on the 1991 Class B state champion team.
 He was also a class B state wrestling runner up.
 Dishman played college football for the Nebraska Cornhuskers.
-After college he played eight seasons in the National Football League (NFL), including 7 for the Arizona Cardinals and 1 for the St. Louis Rams.
+After college he played eight seasons in the NFL, including seven for the Arizona Cardinals and one for the St. Louis Rams.

 He was selected in the fourth round of the 1997 NFL draft.